 These filling, pillowy potato dumplings are one of Germany’s best loved comfort foods and are wonderfully easy to make.

-The potato dumplings we focus on in this post are especially loved in Bavaria, where they are traditionally plated next to Schweinshaxe or Schweinebraten.
-Known as Kartoffelknödel or Kartoffelklösse they are often prepared with a tasty filling which amplifies their comfort food appeal.
+There are many German potatoe dumpling recipes but the one we focus on in this post is especially loved in Bavaria.
+Known as Kartoffelknödel or Kartoffelklöße they are often prepared with a tasty filling which amplifies their comfort food appeal.
+They are a traditional side dish for Schweinshaxe or Schweinebraten pork roast.

 As far as delicious starchy carbs are concerned these little numbers will satisfy almost any craving.
 While we don’t eat them too often, we always indulge when they make an appearance at our table.
 Kartoffelknödel are also quite easy to make, even when a filling is used.

-- Starch or flour.
-To help the dumplings stay in place a binder such as corn or potato starch or simply flour is needed.
+Starch or flour.
+To help the dumplings stay in place a binder such as corn starch or potato starch or simply flour is needed.

-- Pepper and nutmeg.
-Freshly ground black pepper (to taste) and a pinch of nutmeg (optional, but traditional) to season the dough.
+Pepper and nutmeg.
+Freshly ground black pepper (to taste) and a pinch of ground nutmeg (optional, but a traditional flavor) to season the dough.

-- Parsley or dill.
-To season the dumplings and also the croutons (if making).
+Parsley, chives or dill.
+Traditional herbs to season the dumplings and also the croutons (if making).

 How to Make Potato Dumplings from Scratch

-- Make the dough.
-Boil potatoes until soft enough to be pierced with a fork.
-Drain and set aside to cool down.
-As soon as they are comfortable to touch, peel and press through a potato ricer.
-Add egg, starch and salt and using your hands mix until you can turn out a soft dough.
+- Add egg, starch and salt and using your hands mix until you can turn out a soft dough.
 If you are using flour instead of starch, work the dough minimally so as not to activate the gluten too much which can result in chewy dumplings.
 If needed add an extra yolk or even a whole extra egg.

 TIP: We find that the easiest way to cook the dumplings is in boiling water.
 Many recipes recommend that you should simmer them in water that has been brought to boil but then placed over medium heat, others encourage that you submerge them in water just below simmering temperature and leave them in it for 20 minutes, etc, etc.